mpetroff/pannellum/doc/json-config-parameters.md

 for areas where no image data is available.
 Defaults to `[0, 0, 0]` (black).
 For partial `equirectangular` panoramas this applies to areas past the edges of the defined rectangle.
 For `multires` and `cubemap` (including fallback) panoramas this applies to areas corresponding to missing tiles or faces.
+If set to `null`, the background is not cleared.

 ### `avoidShowingBackground` (boolean)